 15 babies die before, during or shortly after birth in the UK every single day.
 15 babies too many.

-In June 2017, during Sands Awareness Month, we are highlighting this appalling statistic by launching a national awareness raising initiative: #15babiesaday
+In June 2017, during Sands Awareness Month, we highlighted this appalling statistic by launching a national awareness raising initiative: #15babiesaday

-We want as many people as possible to support the initiative on social media using the hashtag #15babiesaday.
-We are also raising awareness of the unimaginable effect the death of a baby can have on families, and encouraging the public to speak more openly about baby death.
-Find out what you can do to support the #15babies a day initiative.
+We wanted as many people as possible to support the initiative on social media using the hashtag #15babiesaday.
+We are also raised awareness of the unimaginable effect the death of a baby can have on families, and encouraged the public to speak more openly about baby death.
+You can still support the initiative.
+Find out what you can do to support the #15babiesaday.

 Sadly, the death of a baby is not a rare tragedy: around 15 babies die before, during or soon after birth every day in the UK.
 While the number of deaths has fallen in recent years, we are moving three times slower than some other European countries to reduce the baby death rate, and many families are too often sent home with poor explanations about their baby’s death.
 If hospitals don’t adequately investigate what happened, how can lessons be learned?